-Low Income Earners and the Health Insurance Penalty
+Low Income Earners and the Individual Mandate Insurance Penalty

-The health insurance penalty imposed by the Affordable Care Act (ACA) is in its waning days.
-It doesn't matter if you're low income, high income, or if you fall somewhere in between—the Tax Cuts and Jobs Act, signed into law in December 2017, dealt the penalty a death blow.
+The individual mandate health insurance penalty imposed by the Affordable Care Act (ACA) is in its waning days on the federal level.
+It doesn't matter if you're low income, high income, or if you fall somewhere in between—the 2017 Tax Cuts and Jobs Act (TCJA), signed into law on December 2017, dealt the penalty a death blow.
 The ACA itself is still alive and well, but the TCJA reset the penalty to zero and effectively eliminated it.

-This provision of the TCJA doesn't take effect until 2019, however.
-You'll still have to deal with it in tax years 2017 and 2018, but you might dodge it if your income is below certain thresholds.
+This penalty-free federal provision of the TCJA became effective at the end of 2018.
+Tax filers still had to deal with it in tax years 2017 and 2018, but you might dodge it if your income is below certain thresholds.
 However, according to "HealthInsurance.org", if you live in certain states you may still be assessed a state-level penalty if you are without coverage.

 A Provision for Low-Income Taxpayers